openai/openai-python/README.md

 <details id="sdk" style="border: 1px solid #d1d5da; border-radius: 6px; padding: 16px;">
 <summary style="font-size: 1.5em; font-weight: bold; cursor: pointer; outline: none; padding: 10px; background-color: #f4f4f4; border-radius: 5px; transition: background-color 0.3s ease;">What is an SDK?</summary>
-Sure!
-Imagine you have a favorite app on your phone that just got a big update.
-This message is kind of like a heads-up about a major update to a piece of software that developers use to talk to OpenAI's AI models.
-Let's break it down step by step:

 ### What is an SDK?

 An SDK (Software Development Kit) is like a toolkit for developers.
 It has all the tools and pieces they need to build software that can talk to other software, like OpenAI's AI models.
 Think of it like a set of LEGO pieces and instructions to build something cool.

+Imagine you have a favorite app on your phone that just got a big update.
+This message is kind of like a heads-up about a major update to a piece of software that developers use to talk to OpenAI's AI models.
+Let's break it down step by step:

 ### What Happened?